 Here's where it gets interesting.
 Mobvoi has had some nice crowdfunding success with its Ticwatch by focusing on Chinese apps and services like voice search.

 It partnered with Frog design's Shanghai studio and is outselling Android Wear smartwatches in China already.
 Funny because it's actually now Google's partner for providing local services to Android Wear watches in the country.
-Next up - the $199 international Ticwatch 2 also proved to be an even bigger crowdfunding success this summer.
+The $199 international Ticwatch 2 also proved to be an even bigger crowdfunding success last summer.

 In terms of research and concepts, there's the AutoDietary necklace, developed by a team at Northeastern University in Shengyang, Liaoning province, which counts calories through sound.